Section by section details for 2023

 To play in the Under 8, Under 10 or Under 12 Finals players

-must qualify, either by grade or via
+must qualify, either by rating or via

 a qualifying event.
 No qualification is necessary to play